tlevine/dada.pink/user-2015/index.md

 > I am bizarrely proficient at base R graphics.

-I started using R around the time I took my first statistics course, which was nine years ago.
+I have been using R for about nine years.

-For whatever reason, I made my graphs in base R graphics, and I got really good at them.
+For whatever reason, I have always made my graphs in base R graphics, so I got really good at them.

 > [Christmas gifts](http://small.dada.pink/christmas/christmas.webm)

+Also,
 R is just a hobby for me, so I don't do fancy risk modeling or anything like that; instead, I make wacky things like this video.
 I eventually met people who were making music in R, so it was only natural